ZenWave360/karate-ide/README.md

 # Karate IDE

-Explore your APIs and Debug [Karate](https://github.com/intuit/karate) test scripts within VS Code.
+[Not Official] Explore your APIs and Debug [Karate](https://github.com/intuit/karate) test scripts within VS Code.

+This is not the official vscode extension.
+Here you can find the original [Karate Runner](https://github.com/kirksl/karate-runner/)

 This project started from original [Karate Runner](https://github.com/kirksl/karate-runner/).
-Lot of functionality has been added, configuration was refactored and prortions of code rewritten from scratch.
+Lot of functionality has been added, configuration was refactored and big portions of code rewritten from scratch.

 This VS Code extension is only compatible with Karate 1.0.0+ while [Karate Runner](https://github.com/kirksl/karate-runner/) remains compatible with all versions of Karate.